theOehrly/Fast-F1/docs/examples/basics.rst

          'FastF1Generated', 'IsAccurate'],
         dtype='object')

-The detailed explanation for all these columns can be found in the documentation of the :class:`~fastf1.core.Laps` class.
+A detailed explanation for all these columns can be found in the documentation of the :class:`~fastf1.core.Laps` class.

 The :class:`~fastf1.core.Laps` object is not a simple DataFrame though.
-Like FastF1's other data objects it provides some more features specifically for working with Formula 1 data.
+Like FastF1's other data objects, it provides some more features specifically for working with Formula 1 data.

 One of these additional features are methods for selecting specific laps.
-So let's see what the fastest laptime was and who is on pole.
+So let's see what the fastest lap time was and who is on pole.

   >>> fastest_lap = session.laps.pick_fastest()
   >>> fastest_lap['LapTime']